A Special Collaboration to Meet a Special Challenge

 Children with type 1 diabetes may require as many as six to eight injections of insulin and eight to twelve finger sticks daily.

 Until very recently, Marin parents seeking specialized care for a child with diabetes had to go to San Francisco.
 In order to provide Marin parents with access to the finest pediatric diabetes care, Marin General Hospital and UCSF forged a collaboration with a simple goal: to bring the UCSF Madison Clinic expertise to Marin.

 (Watch the above video to learn more about our collaboration)

-Under the leadership of Saleh Adi, MD, renowned pediatric endocrinologist and diabetes specialist and director of the Madison Clinic, The Braden Diabetes Center is now hosting the UCSF pediatric diabetes program.
-Dr. Adi and his team of specially trained pediatric nurses and dietitians, all of whom are certified diabetes educators, offer these valuable services:
+Under the leadership of Srinath Sanda, MD, renowned pediatric endocrinologist and diabetes specialist, The Braden Diabetes Center is now hosting the UCSF pediatric diabetes program.
+Dr. Sanda and his team of specially trained pediatric nurses and dietitians, all of whom are certified diabetes educators, offer these valuable services:

 One-on-one care.
 Each visit assesses point of care hemoglobin A1C, growth measurements and monitoring, and blood sugar trend evaluation by Continuous Glucose Monitoring downloads.
 Recommendations for managing blood sugar and adjusting insulin doses are adjusted to meet the needs of young patients.

 Diabetes management information, including intensive insulin management, pump training, continuous glucose monitoring, and medical nutrition therapy.